Examples

 Message Helpers Pattern

-The crumbs_msg.h header provides type-safe payload building and reading.
+The crumbs_message_helpers.h header provides type-safe payload building and reading.
 This pattern is cleaner than manual byte manipulation:

 Controller with Message Helpers

-// Define command header (see examples/common/ for full pattern)
+// Define command header (see examples/handlers_usage/mock_ops.h for full pattern)

 #define SERVO_TYPE_ID 0x02